fabianjuelich/api_metrics_db/infrastructure.md

 Parses [multiple financial APIs](./api.md) to retrieve fundamental data and general information.
 Encapsulating (and caching) the data into objects provides a call-cost efficient way to calculate metrics.

 ### [ss.py](./compose/App/ss.py)
 Uses a pretty neat API called [StockSymbol](https://github.com/yongghongg/stock-symbol/tree/master) to implement the generation of a JSON file that lists all stock symbols belonging to a given [index](./appendix/index_symbols.json) or [market](./appendix/market_symbols.json).
 This project saved us a lot of scraping like we did last time.
 However, it should be mentioned that, as is usual with APIs, server failures can occur.
 That's why we use the files generated once as a backup.
-Bug: Used *dr_market* instead of *de_market* in **market_list** attribute in case of german stocks.
+Attention: [Used *dr_market* instead of *de_market* in **market_list** attribute in case of german stocks](https://github.com/yongghongg/stock-symbol/issues/9).

 ### [interface.py](./compose/App/interface.py)
 Restful XML-RPC server for responding to HTTP requests from Clients.